In a previous article, we explain what plugins are and how you can use these to easily add new features to your website or blog without touching code.

 Once you have deactivated your plugins, click on the Inactive link on the menu at the top of the page …

-Once you have selected all of the plugins that you want deleted, select Delete from the Bulk Actions pull-down menu …
+Once you have ticked all the check boxes next to the plugins that you want to delete, select Delete from the Bulk Actions dropdown menu …

 Click the Apply button …

-A list of all selected plugins will show up in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to go ahead and delete all of the plugins listed …
+A list of all selected plugins will show up in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to proceed to the next step and delete all of the selected plugins …

-In addition to the methods shown above, you can use Free and Premium WordPress plugins that let you manage your plugins.
+As well as the methods shown above, you can install other WordPress plugins that let you manage your WordPress plugins.

 Health Check & troubleshooting